Vera Drake

 Vera Drake is a 2004 British period drama film written and directed by Mike Leigh and starring Imelda Staunton, Phil Davis, Daniel Mays and Eddie Marsan.
 It tells the story of a working-class woman in London in 1950 who performs illegal abortions.

-It won the Golden Lion at the Venice Film Festival and it was nominated for three Academy Awards and won three BAFTAs.
+The film was acclaimed, winning the Golden Lion at the Venice Film Festival and three BAFTA Awards.
+At the Academy Awards, it was nominated for Best Actress for Staunton, and Best Director and Best Original Screenplay for Leigh.